-We feel the Balla Hok, especially when matched with a universal binding, can be the first ski starting at age 5 or so and go up to 8 or 10 years old, depending on the size and proficiency of the child using it.
-We have had a year of testing with some kids around our region and results have been really positive.
+We feel the Balla Hok, especially when matched with our Kuna universal binding, can be the first ski starting at age 3 or so and go up to 8 or 10 years old, depending on the size and proficiency of the child using it.
+We have had a lot of testing with some kids around our region and results have been really positive.

 The Balla Hok comes with 3 inserts matching the 3 pin tele hole pattern (same as the adult Hoks) but no heel piece inserts.
-We have had people also direct mount kids nnn bindings and a standard 3 pin (like the old round bail bindings) would use the front insert hole and drill the back two.
+We have had people also direct mount kids NNN bindings and a standard 3 pin (like the old round bail bindings) would use the back 2 inserts and drill the front hole.
 The 3 pin we offer would fit the inserts as is.

 In the past we would cut down our adult sized universal binding so that the binding fits shoes down to about a size 12 kids, depending on the shoe type. this worked but was very heavy and bulky, especially for smaller kids.Our new binding – the Kuna (Kuna is the local word for wolverine in the Altai Mountains.) is 12 oz lighter and fits smaller boots much better then the cut down adult universal.
 Because we created our own molds and design it is less expensive as well.

 The advantage to the universal is your child can use whatever boots he or she chooses (winter boots!) and can adjust the binding to grow with feet…. one ski and binding lasting for years!